Skip to main content

 Updated over a week ago

-The grades for each assessment that your student's sit will be colour-coded following this key:
+Grades for each assessment that your student's sit are colour-coded using the following key:

 • Blue - Above Target